 Delaware - The First State

-Visited: first time probably in early 2000s, also October 23, 2025, #49 for the year.
+Visited: first time probably in early 2000s, also October 23, 2025, #49

 Yarn: Brittingham Liberty Cloth, undyed worsted, 100 percent wool from Leicester longwool sheep.
 Raised and shorn in Delaware, unclear where spun.